I left developing WordPress sites around six years ago.

 We also wanted to prevent abuse by using the same account by multiple persons.

 Similar case for LTD, it helps us to make quick money.
-But will put the business into risk in the long-term.
+But will put the business at risk in the long term.
 I want FlyingPress to be a sustainable business.

 More than 100 websites?
 Contact us for custom pricing.